nickp60/riboSeed/docs/index.md

 ![Simulated Genome Results](images/mauve_simulated.png)

 In this [Mauve](http://darlinglab.org/mauve/mauve.html) visualization, we show (from top to bottom) the reference simulated genome, riboSeed's  *de fere novo* assembly,  *de novo* assembly, and a negative control  *de fere novo* assembly using a *Klebsiella* reference genome.
-The results show that with riboSeed's *de fere novo* assembly correctly joins the repeated regions to reconstruct the simulated genome with only short reads.
-By contrast, the short reads alone failed to bridge any of the gaps caused by the repeated rDNAs, as did the assembly using a poor reference choice.
+The results show that with riboSeed's *de fere novo* assembly correctly joins six of the seven rDNA regions to reconstruct the simulated genome with only short reads.
+By contrast, the short reads alone failed to bridge any gaps caused by the repeated rDNAs, and the assembly using a poor reference choice only assembled across a single rDNA region.
 We have run this successfully on many real datasets with positive results

 ## Conclusions